hendemic/network-eval-service/README.md

 ### Installer Script

 For systems without Docker or for easier installation, an installer script is provided.
-You can still use this if you have docker and docker compose as it will check for those dependencies and continue if you already have them.
+You can still use this if you have Docker and Docker Compose, as the script will check for those dependencies and continue if you already have them.

 #### Prerequisites
 - Any debian based system
 - Internet access for downloading dependencies and container images

-The installer will automatically check for Docker and Docker Compose and install them if needed.

 #### Proxmox LXC Installation Considerations
 It is recommended that you use a Debian 12 LXC.
 Set up your new container, and then make sure required packages are installed.